codejet9/MusiX/README.md

 - Another good option was to make a TUI to implement the controls.
 - Autoplay is implemented using API's `relatedVideo` query.
 It sends the video related to current video.
 In my testing, I experienced the autoplay stuck in an endless loop between two videos.
 Will try to implement a better autoplay code in future!
 - The goal was to make a simple, light-weight and less memory consuming terminal based music streamer.

+If you face any issues or observe high CPU or RAM consumption please let me know.
+In one of the earlier uploads the CPU consumption was too high because I was printing few lines in each loop.
+Now, I removed it and optimised the code.
+The CPU consumption has dropped by almost 50%.